 We hold certificates from the FPA (Fire Protection Association) in relation to Fire Safety Design of Buildings, understanding Passive Fire Protection, Fire Doors, and Fire Stopping.
-We are also currently undertaking training and accreditation with BMTrada to be 3rd party accredited for Fire Door Installation and Fire Stopping.
+We have undertaken training and hold accreditation with BMTrada to be 3rd party accredited for Fire Door Installation and Fire Stopping.

 As a company we have management with SMSTS & IOSH Managing Safely in Construction, and have operatives who have some, or all, of the following; NVQ (various internal trades), CSCS cards, SSSTS, EFAW, IPAF & PASMA.

 We are based in Hereford in the West Midlands, working in a radius of approximately 60 miles of here (eg Hereford, Worcester, Ledbury, Ross-on-Wye, Malvern, Monmouth, Leominster, Bromyard, Ludlow and also into the Gloucester, Gloucestershire, Cheltenham, Evesham, and Pershore areas).

 As a passive fire protection contractor we have carried out a wide array of passive fire protection services over the years, some of which have included; 60 minute fire resisting walls in warehouses, fire rated compartment walls, structural steel fire protection, 30 minute partitions in offices, 1 hour fire rated ceiling linings between shops & flats, 1 hour fire rated the underside of mezzanine floors, fire stopped cavities with cavity batts, installed fire rated cavity barriers, and fitted many fire doors (into fire door frames) and fire rated glazed screens.